 My goal is to set you up for success as much as possible so you’re well equipped with knowledge that will better prepare you for the road so you know what you need, where to go, and what to do in the early stages of van life.

-Clothing Packing for Van Life
+What Clothes to Pack for Van Life

 When getting ready to make the transition and pack for van life, minimizing your wardrobe is a good place to start.
 It’ll be a big thing on your to-do list, and having this task checked off will be a nice accomplishment.
 If you’ve been on extended road trips or have a pretty minimal wardrobe already, this might come easier for you.
 Otherwise, it’s safe to assume you probably have more clothes than you’ll need once you’re living in a van for several months at a time.
 Even if you only plan to take your van out on weekends or short trips, this lesson still applies.